 If the issue occurs after a theme update then you can revert your theme to a standard theme like twenty 17 to check if the error is from the theme and then contact your theme developer for help.

 Occasionally websites go down because they are victims of malware or hacking attacks.
 Such attacks may have originated from local computer systems used to manage your website or from the internet.
 It is recommended to update your security programs regularly on your computer and not to use public computer systems to access your accounts.

 If your website is showing weird ad’s or text then you may need to clean all your website files to remove all malware.
 Tightening up your website security and regularly maintaining this can help prevent it.

 One time I had a client come to me to say they had text on their lasted blog post saying “I am the white horse hacker, you may want to check your website security so contact us at ……) We checked all the files and everything was clear, obviously, some person trying to get business by hacking websites with low security and weak passwords.
-We contacted them and they responded with…. yes we can clean your website for a price of $500.
-We removed the text, changed the passwords, updated all the plugins, theme and WordPress version and tighten up their website security to fix the issue and prevent it from happening again.
+We contacted them and they responded with…. yes we can clean your website, we removed the text, changed the passwords, updated all the plugins, theme and WordPress version and tighten up their website security to fix the issue and prevent it from happening again.